vanHeemstraSystems/story-management/300/999/README.md

 AC scenarios help to ensure that **features work as intended** in real-world settings.

 This type of approach is useful for complex features that will be used in multiple ways.
 This type of AC list helps to ensure that the final product will help users in a variety of scenarios.
 For example, if the development team is working on a new search feature, the scenario-oriented AC might specify that the feature must be able to handle misspellings and return results from different parts of the website.
 In addition, it can also help to identify potential problems during development, allowing team members to make changes before the product is released.
-The common formula that represents the AC scenario is as follows:
+The common formula from Behavior-Driven Development (BDD) that represents the AC scenario is as follows:

 - **Given** {pre-condition}
 - **When** {action}